 Also, pack diarrhoea medications along with oral-dehydration packs in case you develop any water-borne disease.

 Travel Clinic London provide expert vaccine service that covers several diseases Uncommon in the UK.
-From malaria and yellow fever to Mumps and Rabies, our health service comes with additional tools like first-aid kit and mosquito repellants, which protects you from mosquito bites.
+From malaria to Mumps and Rabies, our health service comes with additional tools like first-aid kit and mosquito repellants, which protects you from mosquito bites.

 We provide personal risk-assessment to determine the most suitable vaccination type for you, putting occupation and length of stay into consideration.
 Also, you will get an International Certificate of Vaccination to satisfy that you’re eligible for entrance into countries with high-risk disease breakout.